Communicating regularly is especially important when you cannot be in the same physical space as your students.

 If you want to give a student direct feedback on their discussion without posting a comment (which all students in the same discussion can see), make the discussion a graded discussion and use the feedback mechanisms within SpeedGrader to give individual feedback.

-Piazza has been activated for all Canvas courses at the University.
-Add it to your course menu from the Settings > Navigation options.
+Add Piazza to your Canvas course menu from the Canvas Settings > Navigation options.

-There are also many other differences that the University of Sydney describes in this comparison chart between Piazza and Canvas Discussions.
+The University of Sydney also provides a comparison between Piazza and Canvas Discussions.

 This tool enables synchronous text chat (on-screen instant messaging).
 You might consider using it for virtual office hours – more manageable with small cohorts – whereby you tell students what time you will be online.